JuanDBta/my-portfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank Bee in Student Success who is always avalaible to solve issues and Microverse for push us to work hard every day!

+I would like to thank the huge contributions that my colleagues: Wladimir Pasquel and Sergio Peralta, who contriubted to my project and made a great job in the Contact Me Section and also, they kindly helped me with corrections and tips to improve my project´s code.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>